iann0036/tf-cfn-provider/docs/providers/alicloud/CsKubernetes.md

 `WorkerAutoRenewPeriod` - (Optional) Worker payment auto-renew period.
 When period unit is `Month`, it can be one of {“1”, “2”, “3”, “6”, “12”}.
 When period unit is `Week`, it can be one of {“1”, “2”, “3”}.

 `NodeCidrMask` - (Optional, Force new resource) The network mask used on pods for each node, ranging from `24` to `28`.
 Larger this number is, less pods can be allocated on each node.
 Default value is `24`, means you can allocate 256 pods on each node.

 `LogConfig` - (Optional, Force new resource) A list of one element containing information about the associated log store.
-It contains the following attributes: * `Type` - Type of collecting logs, only `SLS` are supported currently. * `Project` - Log Service project name, cluster logs will output to this project.
+It contains the following attributes:.

-`Type` - Type of collecting logs, only `SLS` are supported currently. * `Project` - Log Service project name, cluster logs will output to this project.
+`Type` - Type of collecting logs, only `SLS` are supported currently.

 `Project` - Log Service project name, cluster logs will output to this project.